FAQ

 I work with clergy and clients of many faiths because they recognize that I will support their values.
 They appreciate that I know how to respect the boundary between professional therapy and pastoral counseling.
 Thus, I frequently work with LDS bishops and stake presidents, Fathers, pastors, reverends, ministers, and rabbis.
 They know I am well-versed in scripture (Christian, LDS, Jewish, Buddhist, Hindu, and Islamic) and am centered in a strong personal faith.

 I have been invited to speak at other churches to do workshops, marriage retreats, work with their members, and so forth, such as the United Methodists, Baptists, and interfaith advocacy groups.
 I have worked with members of Christian, Jewish, Buddhist, Hindu, and Islamic faiths.
-Whenever I work with someone of a faith different from mine, I make sure that I am well-versed in the core tenants of their faith so that I can respect and support their values.
-Further, I am always open to being taught and corrected by my clients about the points of their beliefs and practice that are important and relevant to them in our work together.
+Whenever I work with someone of a faith different from mine, I make sure that I am well-versed in the core tenets of their faith so that I can respect and support their values.
+Further, I am always open to being taught and corrected by my clients about the points of their beliefs and practices that are important and relevant to them in our work together.

-In short, Mother Teresa said well about her faith and what I feel in my heart, “I love all religions.
+In short, Mother Teresa said well about her faith and what I feel in my heart: “I love all religions.
 I’m just in love with mine.”

 It was good to get your email.
 As you can imagine, I have the same concerns you have.
 It grieves me to see so many individuals, couples, children, and families suffer so needlessly when such great solutions are available to them.
-One of the biggest barriers I have seen that families experience is not the lack of available help but not knowing what’s available to them, how to access that help, or the stigma associated with getting help.
+One of the biggest barriers I have seen that families experience is not the lack of available help, but not knowing what’s available to them, how to access that help, or the stigma associated with getting help.

 I feel heartily for the couple you described.
 I specialize in working with such couples in distress and am known as a “turn-around specialist” for troubled marriages.
 Because of this specialty area, I work with many Bishops, Stake Presidents, and Relief Society Presidents who refer the members of their ward to me to assist them in resolving the difficult communication, financial, parenting, and intimacy conflicts common in marriage, as well as for addiction and mental health recovery needs.

-In regards to your question of fireside topics, I speak on a wide range of topics that relate to creating true and lasting GREATness in our relationships, including the above topic areas.
+In regard to your question of fireside topics, I speak on a wide range of topics that relate to creating true and lasting GREATness in our relationships, including the above topic areas.
 While I speak on many topics, some of the most requested presentations are:

 Building a Strong Family Team with “ACCCTS”